Integrating Research Data into Official Statistics

 - Published scientific literature and associated datasets

-Step 1.3: Apply integration checklist -- For each candidate data source, complete the integration checklist presented in Table 3.5.1.
+Step 1.3: Apply integration checklist—For each candidate data source, complete the integration checklist presented in Table 3.5.1.
 This checklist draws together the quality, metadata, and institutional considerations discussed in Sections 3.3 and 3.4.
+Each criterion is designated as either mandatory (must be met or formally waived before progression to Phase 2) or conditional (may remain open during Phase 2 or 3, subject to a documented resolution path).

 Table 3.5.1: Research Data Integration Checklist